Pet Remedies to Treat Canine Insomnia

-- Flower essences are useful in relieving negative emotions such as anxiety, fear, and nervousness caused by physical problems or because of the dog’s surroundings.
+- Flower essences are a useful sleep aid in dogs, relieving negative emotions such as anxiety, fear, and nervousness caused by physical problems or because of the dog’s surroundings.

 - If your dog cannot sleep due to physical discomfort, pain, or fear, try using the flower essence Bach Flower Essences Rescue Remedy.

 - Diffuse oils with calming effects.
-Safe oils to use with dogs are Lavender, Roman Chamomile, Clary Sage, Sweet Marjoram, and Valerian.
+Safe oils to use as a sleep aid in dogs are Lavender, Roman Chamomile, Clary Sage, Sweet Marjoram, and Valerian.

 - Alternatively, oils mixed with a carrier can be sprayed in the air or apply topically to your pet’s bed.

 - Essential oil blends specifically targeting insomnia can work as a powerful holistic approach.

 - Relaxing music can help pets that have sleeplessness due to old age, anxiety, and nervousness.